 ** It is estimated that ~15-40% of total “well-to-wheel” emissions come from extraction and refinement of petrol.
 We’ve used 32% as a mid-point as an assumption.

-The UK has dramatically decarbonised its power generation in recent years, mainly by replacing high emitting coal with less emitting natural gas and increasing the supply of renewable energy.
+The UK has dramatically decarbonised its power generation in recent years, mainly by replacing high emitting coal with less emitting natural gas and increasing the supply of renewable energy, like utilising solar panels.
 This process continues, as we look to remove the last of the coal, reduce our reliance on gas, and increase our reliance on renewable generation.
 As such the grid gets greener each year.

 Not all EVs are equally green...

-Much of the Carbon released over the lifetime of an EV is a byproduct of its manufacturing processes and supply chain.
-At present firm values for the Carbon footprint of EVs are hard to come by.
-A Ricardo report in 2011 estimated that BEVs have a ~30% Carbon deficit in their manufacture when compared with an internal combustion engine car, but that deficit was typically comfortably overcome within the operational life of an EV.
+Much of the carbon dioxide released over the lifetime of an EV is a byproduct of its manufacturing processes and supply chain.
+At present firm values for the carbon footprint of EVs are hard to come by.
+A Ricardo report in 2011 estimated that BEVs have a ~30% carbon deficit in their manufacture when compared with an internal combustion engine car, but that deficit was typically comfortably overcome within the operational life of an EV.

-More recently significant investments in renewable power at factories by the likes of BMW at its Leipzig plant and Tesla, particularly at its Gigafactory, have made an impact on the Carbon intensity of their vehicle production.
-Meanwhile Volkswagen have made an incredible commitment to Carbon neutral production of their ID range, with Carbon off-setting for the shipment.
+More recently significant investments in renewable electricity sources at factories by the likes of BMW at its Leipzig plant and Tesla, particularly at its Gigafactory, have made an impact on the carbon intensity of their vehicle production.
+Meanwhile Volkswagen have made an incredible commitment to carbon neutral production of their ID range, with carbon off-setting for the shipment.

-Generally RExs are greener to drive than PHEVs, while BEVs are the most efficient type of EV - as they use no petrol at all.
+Generally RExs (range extenders) are greener to drive than PHEVs, while BEVs are the most efficient type of EV - as they use no petrol at all.
 But not all BEVs are equal!

 Tip: How you configure your car can affect your efficiency.
 In particular, smaller wheels with larger profile tyres have less rolling resistance, leading to better efficiency and longer range.

-Tip: As a general rule, charging late at night is a green approach, as demand is always lower.
-This may change as more cars become electric and the grid becomes more renewables base, but it is a good rule of thumb for the medium term.
+Tip: As a general rule, charging late at night has the lowest environmental impact, and is usually cheaper, as demand is lower.
+This may change as more cars become electric and the grid becomes more renewables based, but it is a good rule of thumb for the medium term.